sosoosz/PAS/README.md

 </div>

 ## App Database (Room Database)
-In the application using Room DataBase, the database consists of a single table named recipes, which includes the following fields:
+In the application, using Room DataBase, the database consists of a single table named recipes, which includes the following fields:
 - `Id (INTEGER)`: A unique identifier for each recipe;
 - `Name (TEXT)`: The name of the recipe;
 - `Ingredients (TEXT)`: A list of ingredients used in the recipe;